 Historical Comparisons of Home Prices in the Same (or Similar) Areas

-We’ll start off with something fairly recent, a report from April 3rd, 2019 using the same formula the October report from the same year.
+We’ll start off with something fairly recent, a report from October 29th, 2019.

 Today on the Valley of Heart’s Delight Blog, I looked at the real estate markets for Los Gatos, Saratoga, Cupertino, and Los Altos.

 All four of these areas are known for good public schools, proximity to the coastal range, and a nice way of life.
 All but Cupertino have a quaint downtown area, and those three communities each have about 31,000 residents, while Cupertino is more than double that.
 For folks relocating to the San Jose area for work, most likely, all four will be considered if schools are a priority.

 To see how these 4 highly regarded communities compare in terms of market conditions and what you can buy for your money, please visit:

 Market comparison: Los Gatos, Saratoga, Cupertino and Los Altos on the Valley of Heart’s Delight Blog.

 How to find the median rental price by zip code